 It’s worth bearing in mind that while they’re rare, cysts or lumps can signal a more serious, underlying condition, so it’s certainly worth having them checked out if only for peace of mind.

-Blepharoplasty, which is a type of surgery that repairs droopy eyelids and may involve removing excess skin, muscle and fat is just one of the topics that will be covered in our live Oculoplastic Surgery webinar on 6 April at 7pm.
-The webinar will be led by Benenden Hospital’s Consultant Ophthalmic and Oculoplastic Surgeon, Ms Elizabeth Hawkes and our Eye Unit Sister, Jane Styche.
+Blepharoplasty, which is a type of surgery that repairs droopy eyelids and may involve removing excess skin, muscle and fat was just one of the topics covered in our oculoplastics webinar.
+The webinar was hosted by our Consultant Ophthalmic and Oculoplastic Surgeon, Ms Elizabeth Hawkes and our Eye Unit Sister, Jane Styche.